voschezang/coding-handbook/psychology/mind-body.md

 # Mind and Body

 One of the most [controversial](https://en.wikipedia.org/wiki/Mind%E2%80%93body_problem) subjects is the relation between the mind and the human body.
 Both are studied in the academic fields psychology and biology.
 Consciousness itself is not yet understood by science.
+See also [materialism](../metaphysics/materialism.md).

 [toc]